Bible Prophecy in Chronology series (post #5)

 It should be understood, though, that there will be people who get saved during the tribulation period (I’ll talk more about that in another post) and the Holy Spirit will have a ministry during those years.
 Whatever is meant by the Spirit being “taken out of the way” it doesn’t mean that He will retire to heaven and never been heard from again.
 What it does mean is that in the tribulation period the Spirit will no longer play the role of restrainer.
 During those years the “mystery of lawlessness” that was already at work in Paul’s day will run loose and rampant to the fullest degree, and as a part of that the Antichrist, who is called not coincidentally “the lawless one,” will be fully revealed upon the earth.

-You see, we Christians don’t give ourselves enough credit for the job we’re doing in holding back Satan’s tide in this world.
+As an aside thought here, let me point out that we Christians don’t give ourselves enough credit for the job we’re doing in holding back Satan’s tide in this world.
 In 1 John 4:4, the same John who wrote The Revelation says to Christians, “…He who is in you is greater than he who is in the world.”
 The “He” who is inside each and every authentic Christian is none other than God the Holy Spirit, and when you get multiplied millions of Christians around the world allowing the indwelling Holy Spirit to work and minister through them, it makes for a powerful restraining force against Satan’s evil tide.
-That force is gone, though, at the moment of the Rapture and that will allow the Antichrist to step forward to the spotlight of the world stage and start ushering in Satan’s tribulation-period agenda.
+That force is gone, though, at the moment of the Rapture, and that will allow the Antichrist to step forward to the spotlight of the world stage and start ushering in Satan’s tribulation-period agenda.

 Now, in closing, let me say one final thing concerning Christians going through the tribulation period.
 For the most part, those who teach that Christians will go through all or part of the tribulation period cite as their reason the idea that Christians must somehow be “purged” through the trying events of those years to be made ready for heaven.
 Oftentimes you’ll hear it described as the bride of Christ (the church) being made spiritually spotless and without blemish for her wedding.